PungaruStelian/Pairing-Heap/README.md

-# Assignment 1 - A Pairing Max-Heap in Racket
+# A Pairing Max-Heap in Racket

 In this first assignment, you will implement a **pairing max-heap** in Racket, which is an efficient tree data structure.